Reported Speech

 Direct: “I missed the bus.”

-Reported: She said (that) she had missed the bus. - Future (will) → would
+Reported: She said (that) she had missed the bus. - Past simple → past simple (possible in some contexts)

 Direct: “I will call you tomorrow.”